 After-School Tutoring

 After-school tutoring services are now available to Native American youth in MPS grades 6–12.
-Students may receive weekly academic assistance from MPS teachers at Southeastern Oneida Tribal Services.
+Students may receive weekly academic assistance from MPS teachers at the Ho-Chunk Nation Milwaukee Branch.
 Please see our After-School Tutoring flyer for more details.

 Register now!